 Sure, it would be nice to be able to jump over a few of those unseen spots at times.
 But if we did that, the light would not be as evident to us.

 Jack B. Nimble Learns About Shadows is a simple downloadable book that can teach little children about shadows and lights.
 Similarly, this week taught me something too.
 As the sun tells Jack, “If the light’s in front or behind, the shadow’s with you all the time”.
-Just as when God is there (in front or behind me), the shadow I want to skip over is there for a reason.
+God is there (in front or behind me) and the shadow I want to skip over is there for a reason.